A state-by-state breakdown of US coronavirus cases - KESQ

 The first presumptive positive case of coronavirus has been identified in the state of Missouri, according to a March 7 press release from Gov. Mike Parson.

-The patient is a woman in her 30s from Douglas County who returned from England at the end of February, Gov. Pete Ricketts said in a March 6 news release.
+A woman in her 30s from Douglas County returned from England at the end of February, Gov. Pete Ricketts said in a March 6 news release.
 She started experiencing symptoms and was hospitalized at Methodist Hospital on March 5.
 A coronavirus test came back positive March 6.
 She was to be transferred to the Biocontainment Unit at the University of Nebraska Medical Center.

+Two new presumptive positive cases were identified March 8 and are family members of the woman, according to a news release from Nebraska’s Department of Health and Human Services.

+The two new cases are experiencing mild symptoms.
+They are also Douglas County residents and have been in self-quarantine since March 6, the release said.

 Nevada reported two cases on March 5.
 The Washoe County Health District said a male resident in his 50s received a presumptive positive case of coronavirus.
 The man is linked to the Grand Princess cruise ship outbreak and his condition is stable and he is self-isolating at home, the district said.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.